fubar2/PcapViz/README.md

                         Graph layout method - dot, sfdp etc.
   -s SHAPE, --shape SHAPE
                         Graphviz node shape - circle, diamond, box etc.
+  -n NMAX, --nmax NMAX  Automagically draw individual protocols where useful
+                        if more than --nmax nodes.
+100 seems too many for any one graph.

 ```

 ## Examples from running tests/core.py on the test.pcap file